jgome284/webapp-security/CORS.md

 When a request is made using any of the following HTTP request methods, a standard preflight request will be made before the original request.

-PUT
+- PUT
-DELETE
+- DELETE
-CONNECT
+- CONNECT
-OPTIONS
+- OPTIONS
-TRACE
+- TRACE
-PATCH
+- PATCH

 Preflight requests use the OPTIONS header.
 The preflight request is sent before the original request, hence the term “preflight.”
 The purpose of the preflight request is to determine whether or not the original request is safe (for example, a DELETE request).
 The server will respond to the preflight request and indicate whether or not the original request is safe.
 If the server specifies that the original request is safe, it will allow the original request.
 Otherwise, it will block the original request.

 The request methods above aren’t the only thing that will trigger a preflight request.
 If any of the headers that are automatically set by your browser (i.e., user agent) are modified, that will also trigger a preflight request.

-(Click to enlarge)

 ## How do I implement CORS?